Elephants

 She assists with Elephants Outreach activities and provides the catering for Elephants Alive’s Gogos “When the wise meet the Wise” programme.

-Coexistence Garden Project Manager
+ID Project Manager